andrrew-c/sports-scraping/README.md

 #
 sports-scraping
-In game betting and scraping related to sports
+In game betting and scraping related to sports.
+This progam records the scores and odds for football matches in real-time using a live browser, based on William Hill betting site.

 ## Author: Andrew Craik